Skip to main content

 MQTT Topics

-If no specific root topic is configured, the default root topic will be msh/.
-Each device that is connected to MQTT will publish its MQTT state (online/offline) to:
+If no specific root topic is configured, the default root topic will be msh/REGION.

-For each channel where uplink and/or downlink is enabled, two other topics might be used:
+For each channel where uplink and/or downlink is enabled, two topics might be used:

 Protobufs topic